opentofu/opentofu.org/blog/2024-01-10-opentofu-is-going-ga.md

 Open-source is all about collaboration without borders, across the community, to the benefit of all.

 Just to name an example, an [RFC for client-side state encryption](https://github.com/opentofu/opentofu/issues/874), a headline feature we wanted to have in OpenTofu, has been submitted by a community member - the same one who was trying to bring it to Terraform for years.
 Over the span of **multiple months** they worked to polish the PoC and RFC, involving many community members in the discussions.
-This RFC has recently been accepted and we’ll be collaborating with the RFC author to get it into OpenTofu 1.7.
+This RFC has recently been accepted and we’re collaborating with the RFC author to get it into OpenTofu 1.7.
 Thank you!

 When we were working on the registry, we had multiple RFCs submitted.
 We consulted numerous people all over the industry, including authors of previous similar registries like Homebrew, so that we could get the registry right on the first attempt.
 So far it has indeed been a success - it’s fast to `tofu init`, community members have already successfully submitted providers, and the whole thing is very cheap to run.